Disentangling the AGN and Star-Formation Contributions to the Radio-X-ray Emission of Radio-Loud Quasars at 1<z<2: Discussion

 \subsection{The Median SED of 3CRR Quasars}

 Figure \ref{fig:medsed} presents the median AGN SED (left) and the medians for the individual components (right) in our study.
 The shaded region around each component shows 25th-75th percentile ranges.
-Since the number of data points between the radio and FIR is very limited in our sources the scatter around the median is is significantly larger in these bands.
-The gray curve (in the left panel) indicates the median SED of the radio-loud quasars in \cite{Elvis1994} normalized at 1.5\,\um and the dotted parts indicates regions with few or no data available in \cite{Elvis1994} sample.
+Because the number of measurements between the radio and FIR is small, the scatter around the median is significantly larger in these bands.
+The gray curve (in the left panel) indicates the median SED of the radio-loud quasars in \cite{Elvis1994} normalized at 1.5\,\um and the dotted parts indicate regions with few or no data available in \cite{Elvis1994} sample.
 The dotted-dashed curve (in the right panel) is the median SED of \pece.
-The median SED of \cite{Elvis1994} is obtained from 18 X-ray bright radio-loud quasars at $z<0.8$ after subtracting the host galaxy contribution.
-The median SED of \pece\ is obtained from a sample of 25 3CR radio-loud quasars at \z (our parent sample) using the SED components described in Section \ref{sec:3CR_lit}.
+The median SED of \cite{Elvis1994} was obtained from 18 X-ray-bright radio-loud quasars at $z<0.8$ after subtracting the host galaxy contribution.
+The median SED of \pece\ was obtained from a sample of 25 3CR radio-loud quasars at \z (our parent sample) using the SED components described in Section \ref{sec:3CR_lit}.

-The median SED of the \cite{Elvis1994} radio-loud quasars covers a similarly broad frequency range and is in agreement with our median SED.
-However, the differences between the two are more distinct at some specific bands.
-Although \citeauthor{Elvis1994}'s sample has a lower redshift, given the nature of their selection (X-ray bright), they can still be as bright as our quasars at X-ray wavelengths.
+The median SED of the \cite{Elvis1994} radio-loud quasars covers a similarly broad frequency range and is \reff{qualitatively} in agreement with our median SED.
+However, there are differences between the two curves at some specific bands. \citeauthor{Elvis1994}'s sample has a lower redshift, given the nature of their selection (X-ray bright), but they can still be as luminous as our quasars at X-ray wavelengths. \maz{The slope of the X-ray power-law in our sample is softer than \citeauthor{Elvis1994}, which could be either due to the way the two samples are selected (radio-selected versus X-ray selected) and/or the presence of a stronger radio-linked X-ray component in our sample \citep[see also][]{shang2011}.
+Indeed, \citeauthor{Elvis1994}'s sources, despite being radio-loud, are much less luminous than our sources at radio bands.} \citeauthor{Elvis1994}'s IR observations were limited to {\sl IRAS} wavelengths, while ours extend to longer wavelengths and \reff{our sources, amongst the most luminous radio sources known, are $\sim1.7$ times more luminous at 1--100 \um .}

-The slope of the hard X-ray power-law in \citeauthor{Elvis1994} is flatter than for our sample, which could be due the presence of a radio-linked X-ray component. \citeauthor{Elvis1994}'s IR observations were limited to {\sl IRAS} wavelengths, while ours extend to longer wavelengths, and reflect greater IR emission.
-This could be due to the fact that our sample includes the brightest radio galaxies at \z , at the peak of the star formation activity in the Universe.
-This likely results in our sources being more IR-luminous, compared to \cite{Elvis1994}.
-In addition, our sample galaxies, because of their selection at radio wavelengths, is biased towards very powerful radio emitters and can be expected to exhibit a higher median radio SED than \elvis.
-Overall, considering the differences at radio and optical-UV wavelengths, the \citeauthor{Elvis1994} median SED cannot plausibly be said to capture the average behavior of radio-selected AGN at $z>1$.